 A default directory, named 'fastq', should contain all the fastq files corresponding to the R1 (and R2, when working with paired-ends sequencing) reads.
 These files are expected to be demultiplexed, meaning that each fastq file should contain reads from a single sample.

-A default directory named ‘refs’ that contains one reference file per genetic marker in the multi-FASTA format.
+A default directory named 'refs' that contains one reference file per genetic marker in the multi-FASTA format.
 Each of them should contain one or more unaligned reference sequences, from the same strand and without gaps.
 Providing multiple reference sequences for a given marker improves diversity support and thus leads to a better assignment accuracy.
-In addition, the ‘read orientation fixing’ step runs faster when using several reference sequences.
-Filenames must end with the extension '.fas' and must be called by the name of the corresponding locus (Figure 3).
+In addition, the 'sequence orientation fixing' step runs faster when using several reference sequences.
+Filenames must end with the extension '.fas' and must be called by the name of the corresponding marker, referred to as locus in mbctools (Figure 3).

-‘lociPE.txt’ provides the list of markers (one per line) corresponding to paired-end R1/R2 reads.
+'lociPE.txt' provides the list of markers (one per line) corresponding to paired-end R1/R2 reads.

-‘lociSE.txt’ provides the list of loci (one per line) corresponding to single-end reads and for which only R1 reads will be analyzed.
+'lociSE.txt' provides the list of markers (one per line) corresponding to single-end reads and for which only R1 reads will be analyzed.

-‘samples.txt’ includes a list of sample names, where each name appears on a separate line.
+'samples.txt' includes a list of sample names, where each name appears on a separate line.